360MonoDepth: High-Resolution 360{\deg} Monocular Depth Estimation: The 360MonoDepth framework

 \subsection{Disparity map blending}

 After the alignment, the individual disparity maps need to be merged into a single spherical disparity map, similar to how multiple photos are merged into a panorama during stitching.
 Na\"ively merging the tangent disparity maps using nearest-neighbour (`NN') or averaging per-pixel (`mean') leads to undesirable seams, as shown in \cref{fig:blending_weights}.
-Using smoothly feathered blending weights in the shape of a frustum reduces seams, but may produce blurrier results.
+Using smoothly feathered blending weights \cite{YuanR2021} in the shape of a frustum reduces seams, but may produce blurrier results.

 For the highest fidelity blending, we take inspiration from panorama stitching \cite{Szeli2006} and blend disparity maps in the gradient domain using Poisson blending \cite{PerezGB2003}.
-Specifically, we look for the blended disparity map $B(\cdot)$ that minimises the energy function:
+Specifically, we look for the blended disparity map $B(\cdot)$ that minimises:

 where $\omega_a(\mathbf{x})$ are the spatially varying `frustum' blending weights that modulate the influence of pixels (see \cref{fig:blending_weights}), and $\lambda_\text{fidelity} \!=\!
 0.1$ is a weight to encourage the solution to stay close to the nearest-neighbour disparity map stitch $D_\text{NN}$.